khanhnq1406/Complete-Javascript-Course/README.md

 ### The bind Method

 In JavaScript function binding happens using Bind() method.
-With this method, we can bind an object to a common function, so that the function gives different results when needed. otherwise, it gives the same result or gives an error while the code is executing.
+With this method, we can **bind an object to a common function**, so that the function gives different results when needed. otherwise, it gives the same result or gives an error while the code is executing.
 We use the Bind() method to call a function with this value, this keyword refers to the same object which is currently selected.

 For this example, we made a new variable function printFunc2 which refers to the function printFunc() of object geeks.
 Here the binding of this is lost, so no output is produced.
 To make sure that any binding of this is not to be lost, we are using Bind() method.